csswizardry/csswizardry.github.com/about.md

 </div>

-I specialise in writing and scaling CSS for large apps and websites, with a strong focus on OOCSS, pragmatism and powerful and rapid development.
-I also love tinkering with front-end performance, Git, Vim and other stuff.
+I specialise in writing and scaling CSS for large apps and websites, with a strong focus on OOCSS, pragmatism, front-end performance and powerful and rapid development.

 ## Contact